 A:For most students, 3-5 years.
 The course work can be completed in two or three years.
 The dissertation phase may take a year or longer.

 A: The Ed.D. features three majors: Ministry Leadership, Educational Leadership, and Teaching/Pedagogy.
-You may choose your major which determines the direction of your research and writing along with an Integrated Mentorship.
+You may choose a major which determines the direction of your research and writing along with an Integrated Mentorship.
 Additionally, the degree plan offers a concentration electives component, which allows students to take concentration courses of their choice.
 An updated tracking sheet is located here.

 A: Required seminars will meet four days or evenings during the semester (usually a Friday evening) in a two-year cycle.
 Reading colloquia will be scheduled for two hour meetings four times a semester (usually the morning prior to the required seminars on Fridays.)
 All week long program workshops are scheduled twice a year, once in the summer and again in January.
 Elective seminars will be offered different times depending on the program or division.
 A complete two-year schedule is available upon request.

-A: Tuition and fees for the Ed.D. are based on per credit rates for research doctoral hours.
-Annual fees and tuition information for a research doctoral degree can be found here.
+A: Tuition and fees for the Ed.D. are based on per credit rates.
+Annual fees and tuition information for the EdD degree can be found here.
 Additional doctoral program fee information can be found in the NOBTS graduate catalog.

 A: The Graduate Record Examination (GRE) is currently a requirement for all EdD applicants.
 You may register to take the GRE all over the country in various locations.
 Visit this website to find a location and time that is convenient for you, register for the GRE, and pay for the testing: www.ets.org/gre/ Also, you can designate NOBTS as a location to send your scores by entering the institution code 6472 at the time of your GRE testing.
 Please email the EdD office at email@example.com in order to notify us of your GRE test schedule.
 Doing this will allow us to anticipate your score and update your EdD application file as quickly as possible.